California Initiative to Advance Precision Medicine Reducing Cancer Disparities Through Innovative Community-Academic Partnerships

 The project team interviewed 11 key stakeholders to obtain feedback on overall planned project implementation.
 These stakeholder interviews provided the team with insight about the local contexts, assets, and barriers to achieving cancer health equity in Monterey County.
 The interviewed stakeholders emphasized the need to focus on:

 - Ensuring insurance coverage for screening and diagnosis services, specifically genetic testing;

 - Providing outreach programs including health fairs and word-of-mouth community-wide programs; and

 - Using CHWs to assist in these efforts.

 The COVID-19 pandemic prevented the team from holding additional in-person focus groups and interviews.
 The researchers eventually shifted to conducting interviews by telephone.
 The team also added COVID-related questions to the interviews, recognizing they could capture valuable data about the intersection of COVID and cancer care in minority communities by using the existing study infrastructure.
-Dr. Patel and her team also drafted two written surveys to understand unmet COVID needs.
+Dr. Patel and her team also created two written surveys to learn more about unmet COVID needs.